zerynth/docs/docs/reference/guide/docs/seqmap.md

 **`class range(stop)`** **`class range(start,stop[,step] )`**

 The arguments to the range constructor must be integers.
-If the stument is omitted, it defaults to 1.
-If the *start* arg* ument is omitted, it defaults to 0.
+If the *step* argument is omitted, it defaults to 1.
+If the *start* argument is omitted, it defaults to 0.
 If *step* is zero, `ValueError` is raised.

 For a positive st, the contents of a range `r` are determined by the formula `r[i] = start + step*i` where `i >= 0` and`r[i] < stop`.